Alcoholism and Alcohol Abuse

 - Don’t attempt to threaten, punish, bribe, or preach.
 Avoid emotional appeals that only add to the problem drinker’s feelings of guilt and increase their compulsion to drink or use other drugs.

-- Don't cover up or make excuses for the alcoholic or problem drinker or shield them from the realistic consequences of their behavior.
+- Don't cover up or make excuses for the problem drinker or shield them from the realistic consequences of their behavior.

 - Don't take over their responsibilities, leaving them with no sense of importance or dignity.

-- Don't hide or dump bottles, throw out drugs, or shelter them from situations where alcohol is present.
+- Don't hide or dump bottles or shelter them from situations where alcohol is present.

 - Don’t argue with the person when they are impaired.

-- Don't try to drink along with the problem drinker.
+- Don't drink along with the problem drinker.

 - Above all, don’t feel guilty or responsible for the problem drinker’s behavior.